 Clubroot in Saskatchewan

-This information was used to produce a cumulative Saskatchewan Clubroot Distribution Map illustrating the location (to an RM level) of all findings of clubroot and the clubroot pathogen from 2008 to 2018.
-The map provides an estimate of regional risk and can be used to identify areas in the province that have the highest clubroot risk.
+All findings of visible clubroot symptoms and the detection of the pathogen using DNA-based testing since 2008 have been used to produce a cumulative Saskatchewan Clubroot Distribution Map.
+This map illustrates the location, to a rural municipality (RM) level, of all findings of clubroot and the clubroot pathogen from 2008 to 2019and provides an estimate of regional risk.
+This is a useful tool that can be used to identify areas in the province that have the highest clubroot risk.
 However, it is important to remember that no detection of clubroot in an RM does not mean it is not there.
 The distribution of clubroot and the clubroot pathogen across the northern agricultural region indicates that the risk is not isolated to a small area.
 All producers in Saskatchewan are encouraged to monitor their fields and think proactively about clubroot management.

 For more information: